Five key areas of sentencing in criminal law

-The definition of retribution in criminal justice as stated by:
+The definition of retribution in criminal justice is here:

 “Retribution is the heart of just about all judicial systems that deal with law and order.
 To the extent that punishment is supposed to fit the crime, retributive justice can be distinguished from revenge in the sense that defendants are expected to give up something in return for the offenses they committed.”

-As one of the primary objectives of criminal law, the goal of deterrence is to discourage members of society from committing criminal laws for fear of punishment.
-Deterrence is only effective if the person has the reflective capacity to understand the consequences of committing a crime and the retribution which will be imposed if caught and convicted.
-Deterrence may be general or specific to an individual.
-In some cases the court may have regard to a person’s intellectual, psychological and medical circumstances and such matters may moderate the effect of deterrence importance of deterrence in the sentencing process.
+Deterrence is one of the primary objectives of criminal law.
+The goal of deterrence is to discourage members of society from committing criminal laws.
+Fear of punishment is the discouragement.
+Deterrence is only effective if a person has the capacity to reflect.
+That is, if they can understand the consequences of committing a crime, including retributive justice.
+Deterrence may be general, or specific to an individual.
+In some cases, the court may take into account a person’s intellectual, psychological and medical circumstances.
+Such matters may moderate the importance of deterrence in sentencing.

-One of the major obstacles for deterrence in criminal justice is that most crimes are committed without premeditation in the heat of the moment and therefore the thought of retribution and sentencing are not being considered at that precise moment.
-The aim of criminal justice to educate the greater community by demonstrating that no criminal act will go unpunished and those offending will be caught and punished.
+One of the major obstacles for deterrence in criminal justice is that most offenders commit crimes without premeditation.
+People commit crimes in the heat of the moment.
+Therefore, they are not thinking about retribution and sentencing at that precise moment.
+The aim of criminal justice is to educate the greater community.
+It does this by demonstrating that all criminal acts will be punished.
+Authorities will catch all those who offend, and punish them.

-The form of incapacitation will depend on the criminal acts which have been performed the seriousness and prevalence of the offence committed and can take the form of imprisonment or Community Correction Orders.
-The type of incapacitation is determined through the process of a trial and judgement and the criminal is sentenced accordingly.
-Many offences may not warrant incapacitation (imprisonment)
+The form of incapacitation will depend on the criminal acts.
+It will also depend on the seriousness and prevalence of the offence.
+Incapacitation can take the form of imprisonment or Community Correction Orders.
+The process of a trial and judgement determines the type of incapacitation and sentences the criminal accordingly.
+Many offences may not warrant incapacitation (imprisonment).

 Rehabilitation is a central goal of the judicial and correctional systems.
-Once a person has been sentenced and convicted they are offered rehabilitative programs within the correctional facility.
-These are aimed at identifying addictions, injuries, mental illnesses and other obstacles which may have contributed to the criminal acts committed.
-Once identified professionals work with the prisoner in an aim to correct and redirect for a positive outcome.
-The ultimate aim of rehabilitation programs is that once prisoners have serviced their period of incarceration they can be reintegrated into the community to live harmoniously.
+Once a person has been sentenced and convicted they may be offered rehabilitative programs in a correctional facility.
+These programs aim to identify addictions, injuries, mental illnesses and other obstacles.
+Such factors may have contributed to the criminal acts.
+Professionals work with the prisoner to correct and redirect them for a positive outcome.
+The ultimate aim of rehabilitation programs is to reintegrate prisoners into the community so they can live there harmoniously.

-Restorative justice varies from conventional criminal justice in that is highlights that criminal acts which have been committed are not only against the state but that they have left a lasting effect on families and communities.
-The aim of restorative justice is to repair relationships have criminals accept accountability and feel remorse for the criminal acts and how these have affected the victims or family and community members.
+Restorative justice varies from conventional criminal justice.
+It highlights that criminal acts do not only offend against the state but have a lasting effect on families and communities.
+The aim of restorative justice is to repair relationships.
+It aims for criminals to accept accountability and feel remorse for their criminal acts.
+Remorse should be not only for the criminal acts but for how they affected the victims and members of the community.

-Criminal law has been designed for a purpose and that is to combine the above mentioned areas in a cumulative process aimed at identifying, acknowledging, punishing and educating the greater community and would-be offenders of the consequences of their actions.
+Criminal law has a purpose, which is to combine the above areas cumulatively.
+It aims to identify, acknowledge, punish and educate the greater community and would-be offenders about the consequences of their actions.

 Slades and Parsons Solicitors are highly experienced in all aspects of criminal law.
-For further assistance please do not hesitate in contacting our office.
+For further assistance please do not hesitate to contact our office.